 - additional cleaning of handrail, doors, shared equipment and other shared space;

 - appropriate arrangements for staff who fall into the identified vulnerable groups.

-Our Executive Committee is meeting daily (using technology so this can be done remotely) to monitor and adjust our response to the developing situation.
+Our Executive Committee is meeting regularly (using technology so this can be done remotely) to monitor and adjust our response to the developing situation.

 The Port of London is one of the two largest ports in the UK by tonnage of goods handled.
 The services we provide are a key part of many supply chains, playing a vital role in all our daily lives.
 We will take further steps as the situation evolves to sustain our essential services, working closely with our customers, the UK Government, London Port Health Authority and other key stakeholders.